learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 Check you have followed the instructions about linking Unity to your Android project.
 Specifically, make sure you have added the unityLibrary flatDir to the correct place in you `build.gradle` (it goes under the `allprojects` section, not the `buildscript` section).

+## Error (Xcode): Multiple commands produce '.../build/ios/Debug-iphoneos/Runner.app/Frameworks/UnityFramework.framework'

+This is probably because you have migrated from using the flutter_unity_widget package, where you have to embed & sign UnityFramework.framework into your Runner app.
+This package includes UnityFramework.framework as part of the plugin, so this step isn't needed, and in fact will mean you end up with UnityFramework twice.

+To resolve this, in Xcode, select Runner in the project navigator, then select the Runner target in the editor window.
+Select the General tab and scroll down to Frameworks, Libraries & Embedded Content.
+If you have UnityFramework.framework in the list, remove it.

 # Plugin developers / contributors

 See [the Wiki for more information](https://github.com/learntoflutter/flutter_embed_unity/wiki) on running the example, notes on how the plugin works, developing for different versions of Unity etc.